Open Enrollment Frequently Asked Questions

 What is Open Enrollment?

-Open Enrollment is an opportunity for each student who resides permanently within the boundaries of Sacramento City Unified School District to apply for enrollment for schools (Grades TK-8) within the district, when space is available.
+Open Enrollment provides an opportunity for students who reside permanently within the boundaries of the Sacramento City Unified School District to apply for enrollment in schools or programs (Grades K-8) within the district, when space is available.

 Who is eligible to apply?

-Only those students who reside within the SCUSD attendance area are eligible to participate in the Open Enrollment process.
+Only students who live within the SCUSD attendance area are eligible to participate in the Open Enrollment process.

-How many schools can my student apply to?
+How many programs can my student apply to?

-Students may apply to up to two school programs.
+Students may apply to up to two open enrollment programs.

 What schools do not have an attendance area boundary assignment?